 About the Book

-The title and the chapter headings for these altered book pages are what originally attracted me.
+The title and the chapter headings for this book are what originally attracted me.
 The book is a collection of essays about the beauty of the natural world.
 It starts with an essay on the life of St. Francis of Asissi, and follows with individual chapters dedicated to some aspect of nature.
-Mr. Peattie was educated in botany as well as a prolific writer.
-You can read more about his life and work at Peattie Resources.
-In addition, if you’d like to read the original text, copies of it can be purchased through bookfinder.com.
+Mr. Peattie was educated in botany.
+He was also a prolific writer.
+You can read more about his life and work at Trinity University Press.
+In addition, if you’d like to read the original text, copies of it can be purchased through BookFinder.com.

 Protecting the Text